-Why not bring some Pandamonium into your life with this cute Panda badge!Designed by Brian Lough, Ships from Ireland
+Why not bring some Pandamonium into your life with this cute Panda badge!Designed by Brian Lough in Ireland

 Pandamonium is a PCB in the shape of a Panda head with colour changing RGB LEDs for eyes.
 It can be worn as a badge or used a SAO.
 It is a kit so you will need to solder it up.
 Kit Types The kit co...Read More…